Human Jukebox

-Band Profile
+Band profile

 T. Leroy Davis is credited with establishing Southern University's marching band and served as the band director between 1947 and 1964.
 He also helped organize the first Southern University Band Festival and Band Day and was well-known for his contributions and achievements in music.
 Davis was given the title of Professor Emeritus for his many years of service to the university in 1989.

 The band is anchored by the Isaac Greggs Band Hall on campus.
 Dr. Isaac Greggs (Doc) was an award-winning band director and alumnus of Southern University that led the band for 36 years (1969 - 2005).
 Under his leadership, the band grew in popularity and established a distinctive identity.
 In addition to having the band hall renamed in his honor, he was inducted into the Louisiana Black History Hall of Fame in 2013 and had a display case dedicated in his honor at the National Museum of African American History and Culture in 2016.

-The Human Jukebox has been consistently recognized as the best marching band in the nation by USA Today, NCAA, ESPN, and Time.
-The band is highly regarded for its powerful sound, soulful arrangements, extensive song catalog, and entertaining showmanship.
+The Human Jukebox has been recognized as among the best marching bands in the nation by the NCAA.
+The band is highly regarded for its powerful, high-volume sound, soulful arrangements, extensive song catalog, and entertaining showmanship.

 Since 1969, the Human Jukebox has been often accompanied by The Fabulous Dancing Dolls.
 Gracie Perkins co-founded the Dolls with Dr. Greggs.
-The Dolls are best known for their stylish dance uniforms, graceful choreography, and beauty standards.
+The Dolls are best known for their beauty standards, stylish dance uniforms, and graceful choreography.
 A notable highlight in Dolls' history is when they were invited to perform with world pop-star Madonna for her live Super Bowl halftime performance in 2012.
-In 2019, the Dolls were featured in Beyonce's Netflix documentary "HΘMΣCΘMING: A film by Beyonce".
+In 2019, the Dolls were shown in Beyonce's Netflix documentary "HΘMΣCΘMING: A film by Beyonce".
 In 2022, the Dolls starred in an eight-episode docu-series executive produced by NBA player Chris Paul on ESPN+ entitled "Why Not Us: Southern Dance".